ATL-WDI-Curriculum/javascript-control-flows/README.md

 1. Come up with a use case for the `for ... in` loop and share it with your neighbor.

+## For ...
+Of

+A `for ... of` loop is another way to iterate through an object.
+Go to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) and read about how to use it.

+#### Exercise

+1. Come up with a use case for the `for ... of` loop and share it with your neighbor.

 ##Infinite Loops

 - While writing a loop it is possible to create a loop that will go until infinity.